lyq1996/MSI-B660M-MORTAR-WIFI_Hackintosh_12700_6800XT/README.md

 ⚠️:
 * OpenIntelWireless's [IntelBluetoothFirmware driver](https://github.com/OpenIntelWireless/IntelBluetoothFirmware) has been able to support the Bluetooth of the new batches of AX201 in Monterey.
 You can add kext by yourself.
-* Sidecar doesn't working due to the internal graphic card of the 12th gen intel CPU was unable to drive.
+* Sidecar doesn't working because the internal graphic card of the 12th gen intel CPU was unable to drive.

 ## Changelog
+### 2022-10-26
+1. Update opencore to version 0.8.5.
+2. Update AppleALC.kext to 1.7.5.

 ### 2022-09-14
 1. Update opencore to version 0.8.4.